-Atherosclerotic cardiovascular disease (ASCVD) involves the buildup of cholesterol plaque in arteries and includes acute coronary syndrome, peripheral arterial disease, and events such as myocardial infarction and stroke.
+Atherosclerotic cardiovascular disease (ASCVD) is caused by a buildup of cholesterol plaque in the arteries.
+Manifestations include acute coronary syndrome (ACS), peripheral arterial disease, and events such as myocardial infarction and stroke.
 ASCVD is a major cause of morbidity and mortality in the United States.
-Risk factors such as dyslipidemia, diabetes mellitus (DM), obesity, inactive lifestyle, hypertension, smoking, and family history inform ASCVD risk assessments.
+Factors such as dyslipidemia, diabetes mellitus (DM), obesity, an inactive lifestyle, hypertension, smoking, and family history inform ASCVD risk assessment.
 Understanding a patient’s 10-year ASCVD risk is fundamental in establishing appropriate medical management (eg, cholesterol-lowering medication).
 Traditional lipid tests for markers such as total cholesterol, low-density lipoprotein cholesterol (LDL-C), high-density lipoprotein cholesterol (HDL-C), and triglycerides are recommended for the evaluation of ASCVD risk; such testing is also used for screening and monitoring.
-Nontraditional, novel markers like apolipoproteins, lipoprotein particles, and high-sensitivity C-reactive protein (hsCRP) are gaining recognition for their role in the evaluation of high-risk patients.

 Quick Answers for Clinicians

 Although research is ongoing, there is insufficient evidence to recommend or discourage the use of certain nontraditional markers (eg, high-sensitivity C-reactive protein [hsCRP]) in asymptomatic adults.
-However, the American Association of Clinical Endocrinologists (AACE) and American College of Endocrinology (ACE) guidelines support the use of apolipoprotein B (apoB), hsCRP, and low-density lipoprotein (LDL) particle concentration to guide effective therapy and decision-making.
-Nontraditional markers may be beneficial, especially for select, higher-risk groups.
+However, the American Association of Clinical Endocrinologists (AACE) and American College of Endocrinology (ACE) guidelines suggest that apolipoprotein B (apoB), hsCRP, and low-density lipoprotein (LDL-C) particle concentrations may be useful to guide effective therapy and decision-making for some patients.

-General population screening for dyslipidemia can begin for individuals at 20 years of age.
-However, because the U.S. Preventive Services Task Force (USPSTF) found insufficient evidence to support screening for individuals 20-39 years, clinicians should use clinical judgment for this age group.
+Guidelines from the American Association of Clinical Endocrinologists (AACE) and American College of Endocrinology (ACE) state that general population screening for dyslipidemia can begin for individuals at 20 years of age.
+The U.S. Preventive Services Task Force (USPSTF), however, found insufficient evidence to support screening for individuals 21-39 years old; thus, clinical judgment may be used for patients within this age range.
 Individuals with type 1 or type 2 diabetes mellitus (DM) should be screened.
-See Screening for age-related frequency recommendations.
+Refer to the Screening section for age-specific frequency recommendations.

 Risk Assessment